Skip to content

 Criminal Justice - CERT

 This program is an interdisciplinary course of study in the areas of law enforcement, substantive law, court structure and process, and corrections as integral components of the criminal justice system.
 An emphasis is placed on the historical, psychological, sociological, and political aspects within criminal justice.
+Students must select one concentration.
+The courses in the other concentration may be used as approved electives.
 Coursework in the Criminal Justice Certificate can be applied toward the Associate of Arts Degree in Criminal Justice.
 Students are strongly encouraged to consult with their Luna advisor for proper advisement and course selection.

 Degree Requirements